 Development of academic English skills is integrated into all activities.
 Individual projects, scaffolded learning and monitored small group discussions are encouraged, as well as tertiary skills such as listening to academic lectures, taking effective notes, reading academic texts in an effective and timely manner, and research and referencing skills.

 The following units are compulsory for the Fast-track Foundation Studies Program:

-Students studying the Standard Foundation Studies Program must take all the above units, plus:
+Students studying the Standard and Extended Foundation Studies Program must take all the above units, plus: